dnadesign/dnadesign.github.io/_posts/2013-04-05-managing-component-oriented-css-with-grunt.md

 	}

 This process creates:
-* base.min.css
+* dist/base.min.css
-* small.min.css
+* dist/small.min.css
 * etc

 This time with one media query at the top, rather than sprinkled throughout.

+Now we have:
+* A 'build' folder, with the compiled CSS into a file for each breakpoint, *without* media queries.
+* A 'dist' folder, with the compiled CSS into a file for each breakpoint, *with* media queries.

-However we didn't want to serve multiple stylesheets, one for each break point.
+However we didn't want to serve the browser multiple stylesheets.

 ### Step 3

-We concatenated the media queries around the compiling CSS together into one production css file.
+We concatenated the CSS file in the 'dist' folder together into one production css file.

 We add this to our grunt file inside the concat task: